 In practice, however, it is both difficult and costly to price discriminate.
 Experience suggests that while it is relatively easy to find consumers who highly value a product and are willing to pay a high price, there is not much selling by monopolies at low prices to consumers who are only willing or able to pay a low price.
-Economic theory suggests the reason: selling to some consumers at a low price creates competition.
+Economic theory suggests two related reasons for this fact.
+In anonymous markets the monopolist has a hard time telling which consumers value its product a lot and which value it little, as the former would pretend to be the latter when given a chance.
+The second, even more straightforward, reason is that selling to some consumers at a low price creates competition for the monopolist.
 It creates an incentive to buy at the low price and resell at a medium price that undercuts the high price charged by the monopolist to the high valued consumers.
 In the case of Canada and the U.S., the lower price charged Canadians has led to a booming gray market for importing drugs from Canada into the U.S. - so much so that there have been efforts both to enshrine the right to import cheap Canadian drugs in U.S. law, as well as to make it illegal entirely.